 Internship or Traineeship at Financial Institution

-Actually, doing internship or traineeship isn’t compulsory to become a financial advisor.
-However, if you wish to become financial advisor, I strongly recommend one.
+Actually, doing an internship or traineeship isn’t compulsory to become a financial advisor.
+However, if you wish to become a financial advisor, I strongly recommend one.

-That’s because working with a large financial institution as intern or trainee will provide valuable insights on nature of the work.
+That’s because working with a large financial institution as an intern or trainee will provide valuable insights into the nature of the work.

 Excellent Interpersonal Skills

-You can liken a financial advisor’s job with that of customer care agents.
+You can liken a financial advisor’s job to that of a customer care agent.
 Both have to deal with people.
 Hence, interpersonal skills are another very important requirement to become a financial planner.

-Remember, financial advisory is all about money and hence, you’ll need those superb skills with numbers to show your clients how much they need to invest and what returns they can anticipate, among others.
+Remember, a financial advisory is all about money; hence, you’ll need those superb skills with numbers to show your clients how much they need to invest and what returns they can anticipate, among others.

 Superb General Knowledge

-It is extremely vital for every financial advisor to have superb general knowledge, if they wish to be successful.
-That’s because investments and their returns can swing wildly due to political and economic situations not merely in America but also worldwide.
+Every financial advisor needs to have superb general knowledge if they wish to be successful.
+That’s because investments and their returns can swing wildly due to political and economic situations in America and worldwide.

-For example, a conflict anywhere in the world can affect the American domestic economy too.
-As financial advisor, you’re directly responsible for ensuring that a client’s portfolio isn’t affected by such factors.
+For example, a conflict anywhere in the world can also affect the American domestic economy.
+As a financial advisor, you’re directly responsible for ensuring that a client’s portfolio isn’t affected by such factors.
 Hence, general knowledge is of supreme importance.

 Financial Advisor Certifications & Licenses

-Remember, working as freelance financial advisor without proper certification and licenses can land you in serious trouble with the law.
+Remember, working as a freelance financial advisor without proper certification and licenses can land you serious legal trouble.
 Furthermore, almost no client will ask for your services unless you have these qualifications and licenses.

-To become a successful financial advisor, you’ll require minimum of two basic certifications.
+To become a successful financial advisor, you’ll require a minimum of two basic certifications.

-One of these is from Financial Industry Regulatory Authority, non-government organization that has approval from the US government.
-FINRA has various exams which you’ll have to pass before getting their certification as financial advisor.
+One of these is from Financial Industry Regulatory Authority, a non-government organization with the US government's approval.
+FINRA has various exams which you’ll have to pass before getting certification as a financial advisor.

-The other is Securities & Exchange Commission (SEC) of the US government.
+The other is the US government's Securities & Exchange Commission (SEC).
 The SEC regulates and licenses financial advisors in America.
 Therefore, getting their clearances and license is a pre-requisite to becoming a financial advisor.

 Authorization from Financial Institutions

-One you have the above certifications and licenses, the last next requirement is to get authorization and registration certificates from financial institutions.
+Once you have the above certifications and licenses, the next requirement is getting authorization and registration certificates from financial institutions.

 Usually, most financial institutions will allow you to work as their financial advisor or Registered Investment Advisor (RIA), if you meet their requirements.
-There’s a distinct advantage of becoming an RIA: you get commissions for every client you get for the financial institution.
+A distinct advantage of becoming an RIA is that you get commissions for every client you get for the financial institution.

-Upon meeting the above six requirements, you’re ready to start your career as financial advisor.
+You’re ready to start your career as a financial advisor upon meeting the above six requirements.
 Here’s what you need to do to launch your business.

 Working as Financial Advisor

-Extensive Social Network: Usually, financial advisors get most clients from their social network.
+Extensive Social Network: Financial advisors usually get clients from their social network.
 Therefore, start promoting your financial advisory services within your circle, though on a smaller scale, to begin with.

 Leads from Financial Institutions: Once you’re an RIA with financial institutions, they’ll provide leads of people that require financial advisors.
 You’ll have to follow these leads independently.
 Financial institutions provide these leads since they want you to promote their investment and savings solutions.